 Catering is a great way to expand your customer base and increase sales.
 Even a small banquet room can do a tidy business, especially during the busy holiday and wedding seasons.
 Much of establishing a catering branch of your restaurant is similar to opening your restaurant – you need to have a menu, decide who your target audience is, and plan a marketing strategy to reach them.

 The first step in establishing catering as one of your restaurant services is to write a specific catering menu.
 Even before that, you should get your hands on a copy of your competitors catering menu.
 Check out their prices and menu items.
-Next, choose what you want items to offer.
+Next, choose items you'd like to offer.

 Some menu items are standard fare for catering menus, like crackers and cheese and crudité and dip.
 Along with these classics, you can add your own signature dishes; the ones that will set you apart from your competition.
-As you decide on dishes, choose items that will be easy to prepare ahead of time, in large quantities.
+As you decide, choose dishes that will be easy to prepare ahead of time, in large quantities.

-Stuffed chicken or haddock, pasta and sauce are all items that store well.
+Stuffed chicken or haddock, pasta with sauce are all items that store well.
 Once you have your menu written, post it on your website and Facebook pages.
-Keep printed copies of it handy in your restaurant and distribute them around town at local businesses and chambers of commerce.
+Keep printed copies handy in your restaurant and distribute them around town at local businesses and chambers of commerce.

 When I catered, I also had a small banquet room that sat about 70 people.
 At its peak, that room would be filled four to five days a week, sometimes even six.
-We did everything from business lunches, to all day meetings during the week days.
+We did everything from business lunches, to all day meetings during weekdays.

 In the evenings, we would turn the room for a rehearsal dinner (which can be as lucrative as a wedding, if done properly) on a Friday night, turn it again for a small wedding or a class reunion on Saturday, and a turn it yet again for a baby shower brunch on Sunday morning.